Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 πr²

-A cylinder is a three-dimensional shape with two identical circular bases connected by a curved surface.
+A cylinder is a three-dimensional solid with two identical circular bases connected by a curved surface.

 Curved Surface Area (CSA)